-In this four-part series, BioTalent Canada examines the importance of essential skills in creating a successful career in the Canadian bio-economy.
+In this five-part series, BioTalent Canada examines the importance of essential skills in creating a successful career in the Canadian bio-economy.

 Essential skills are considered foundational, transferable, and enabling.
 Without adequate essential skills, it is difficult to learn higher order, occupation-specific skills.

 The Government of Canada has identified nine essential skills that are required, to one degree or another, for Canadians to be successful at their jobs.
 These skills include: